 The Moulton Speed is compatible for the ARCC electrical conversion.

 Designed and built specifically for all kinds of terrain - paths, trails and gravel roads.
 It features a wide range 1x11 SRAM Rival 1 drivetrain and 1.95” wide semi-knobbly tyres.

 The Moulton XTB is compatible for the ARCC electrical conversion.

 The very latest version of the spaceframe design, using ultra-high tensile tubing to form an all-stainless-steel frame and fork.
 Particularly popular with touring Moultoneers and many Moulton AM GTs have completed world tours.

 The AM is made to order in Bradford on Avon and features ‘trickle down’ technical features from the more expensive New Series models like the Flexitor rear pivot and Hydrolastic rear suspension unit, instead of the earlier rubber monosphere.
 AM models are typically built with 18 or 20 speed gears.

 The Moulton AM GT is compatible for the ARCC electrical conversion.

 CONE Special Edition

-Described as ‘...a celebration of sixty years of Alex Moulton’s rubber cone spring design’.
-As well as celebrating the past it has a great modern spec including SRAM X7 9 speed derailleur transmission and weighs just 11.2kg / 24.5lbs.
+The Moulton Cone has been described as ‘...a celebration of sixty years of Alex Moulton’s rubber cone spring design’.
+As well as celebrating the past, it has a great modern spec including SRAM X7 9 speed derailleur transmission and weighs just 11.2kg / 24.5lbs.